Recommended releases

 This module provides a method for filtering modules on the modules page as well

-as for filtering projects on the update status report.
+as for filtering projects on the update status report, and an enhanced filter on

 The supplied filter is simpler than using your browsers find feature which